Categories

 Mars 2020: the next robotic Mars rover of NASA’s Mars Exploration Program.

 The space robots can be of diverse mechanisms, and they work automatically or are controlled by the researchers on the space stations.
-Every space robot comes with the controller, the actuators, the sensors, the power supply, and the radio communications.
+Every space robot comes with a controller, actuators, sensors, a power supply, and radio communications.

-The robotic spacecrafts are often under telerobotic control, known as space probes.
+The robotic spacecraft are often under telerobotic control, known as space probes.
 They are designed and developed to make the scientific research smoother.

-The space probes are capable of charting the places which cannot be otherwise accessed by astronauts.
-These robots can function in the vacuum of the space, and come with the ability to resist the exposure to the extremes of temperature and the radiation.
-In addition, these robots can perform the programmed tasks over the course of a prolonged period without requiring the direct human supervision.
+The space probes are capable of charting the places that cannot be otherwise accessed by astronauts.
+These robots can function in the vacuum of space, and come with the ability to resist exposure to extremes of temperature and radiation.
+In addition, these robots can perform the programmed tasks over the course of a prolonged period without requiring direct human supervision.

 Humanoids: The game-changers in space research